 - Skill Set: Creative and crafty in possession, Loera buzzes around the attacking third looking to make things happen.
 He’ll likely face the usual questions that attacking midfielders do when moving from college to pro soccer: Where he fits on the field from a positional standpoint, if he can impact the game offensively and how he’ll adjust to facing improved defenders.
 Loera’s adapted to college and has the quality to do the same if given time to develop and adjust to MLS.

-- Projection: Loera has the chance to play one more season at NC State.
-But he’s ready for the jump, and would be a young, up-and-coming talent for Orlando.
-With their USL League One team an option as well, he can join the Lions and get minutes right away.
+- Projection: Loera had the chance to play one more season at NC State.
+But he’s ready for the jump, and is a young, up-and-coming talent for Orlando.
+With their USL League One team an option as well, he decided to sign with the Lions on December 9 and get minutes right away.

 - MLS Academy: Chicago Fire FC